rhel-labs/instruqt/satellite-basics/05-activationkey/assignment.md

 ```bash
 RHEL9
 ```
+> [!NOTE]

-> __NOTE__: The name of the activation key will be used to add hosts.
+> The name of the activation key will be used to add hosts.
 The names must match or the hosts will not be registered.

 ![](../assets/akcreation.png)